LadaOndris/hand-recognition/README.md

 </p>

 ```
-usage: estimate.py [-h] [--camera CAMERA] [--plot PLOT] source
+usage: estimate.py [-h] [--camera CAMERA] [--plot] source

 positional arguments:
-  source           The source of images (allowed options: live, dataset)
+  source           the source of images (allowed options: live, dataset)

 optional arguments:
   -h, --help       show this help message and exit
-  --camera CAMERA  The camera model in use for live capture (default: SR305)
+  --camera CAMERA  the camera model in use for live capture (default: SR305)
-  --plot PLOT      Whether to plot the estimation (default: true)
+  --plot           plot the result of estimation
 ```

 ### System's usage